m-spangenberg/exercises_databases/README.md

 **What is Redis?**

-Redis stands for **Remote Dictionary Server**, and is an in-memory database that operates in system memory as aposed to disk storage.
+Redis stands for **Remote Dictionary Server**, and is an in-memory database that operates in system memory as opposed to disk storage.
 It is often used as a cache to improve performance of other, slower databases.
 It can however be used as a primary database that can store and persist data formats.
 Traditionally when deploying Microservice apps, the storage and data retrieval considerations can become quite complex, requiring a RDBMS, full text search, graphs, document storage and caching, and we would use various tools to accomplish this: MySQL + Elasticsearch + Neo4j + MongoDB + Redis.
 But this introduces a couple of problems.
 Each of these systems have to be maintained, they need to be able to integrate with each other meaning more logic, more complexity, more latency, and once hundreds of thousands or even millions of people start using our app, they will scale differently.

 This is where Redis comes in, with one database handling data in a multi-modal way, meaning we can have multiple types of databases condensed into a single database, we can extend Redis with modules that can target specific needs: